docker/cli/docs/reference/commandline/run.md

 ### <a name="memory"></a> Specify hard limits on memory available to containers (-m, --memory)

 These parameters always set an upper limit on the memory available to the container.
-On Linux, this is set on the cgroup and applications in a container can query it at `/sys/fs/cgroup/memory/memory.limit_in_bytes`.
+Linux sets this on the cgroup and applications in a container can query it at `/sys/fs/cgroup/memory/memory.limit_in_bytes`.

-On Windows, this will affect containers differently depending on what type of isolation is used.
+On Windows, this affects containers differently depending on what type of isolation you use.

-- With `process` isolation, Windows will report the full memory of the host system, not the limit to applications running inside the container
+- With `process` isolation, Windows reports the full memory of the host system, not the limit to applications running inside the container

     ```powershell
     PS C:\> docker run -it -m 2GB --isolation=process microsoft/nanoserver powershell Get-ComputerInfo *memory*